Priesemann-Group/covid19_inference/docs/doc/gettingstarted.rst

 Installation
 ------------

-There exists three different possiblities to run the models:
+There exist three different possibilities to run the models:

 1. Clone the repository, with the latest release: